A Multi-Armed Bandit-Based Participant Selection Method for Federated Recommendation Systems: Performance Evaluation

 \subsection{System Configuration}

-To emulate a heterogeneous FL environment, we deployed our experiments across eight clients with varying computational and network capabilities, following settings similar to FLASH-RL \cite{10361025}.
-As detailed in Table~\ref{tab:client-specs}, the participating clients exhibit a range of configurations, with CPU frequencies consistently operating at approximately 2245.78 MHz.
-The cluster includes two tiers of clients: four high-resource nodes each equipped with 8 CPU cores and 16 GB of RAM, and four low-resource nodes each with 2 CPU cores and 4 GB of RAM, and the bandwidth of these clients varies from 1600 Mbps to 2 Mbps.
-This setup enables the simulation of real-world device heterogeneity typical in FL deployments.
+To emulate a heterogeneous FL environment, we deployed our experiments across eight clients with varying computational and network capabilities, following settings similar to FLASH-RL, KD-AFRL, and ReinFog \cite{10361025,DBLP:journals/corr/abs-2508-21328,WANG2025104250}.
+As detailed in Table~\ref{tab:client-specs}, the participating clients exhibit a range of heterogeneous configurations to represent a heterogeneous cloud-edge computing environment, with CPU frequencies of approximately 2245 MHz \cite{DBLP:journals/corr/abs-2508-21328}.
+The cluster includes two tiers of clients: four high-resource nodes, each equipped with 8 CPU cores and 16 GB of RAM, and four low-resource nodes, each with 2 CPU cores and 4 GB of RAM.
+The network speed of these clients ranges from 2 to 1600 Mbps \cite{10361025, WANG2025104250}.
+This setup enables the emulation of real-world device heterogeneity typical in FL deployments.